 - Doctor Who:

-- Nancy of the episode "The Empty Child" may be considered a subversion.
-Although she used the clever tricks to survive which are trademark to this trope, she was anything but happy-go-lucky.
-It could be considered a Deconstruction of this trope.
+- Nancy of the episode "The Empty Child" is a lesser example; although she used the clever tricks to survive which are trademark to this trope, she was anything but happy-go-lucky.

 - Adric, one of the Doctor's companions in the Classic Series, was originally intended to be an "Artful Dodger" character; Matthew Waterhouse even assumed he would have to put on a Cockney accent when auditioning for the role.
 However, subsequent scripts deviated from this, resulting in a character whom many fans came to regard as one of the most annoying companions in the series.

 - Boxey on the new Battlestar Galactica was going to become this, until the character was written out due to a lack of time for the planned development.